-Task 3 had a total budget of \$83,282.00 and expenditures of \$32,947.35.
-This means that only 39.56% of total funds were spent.
-This percentage is below the allowed range by 35.98% we feel that Short Range Planning even with the development of a new TIP suffered for time due to new experiences, data collection and education required for new Performance Based Planning and Targets to amend the Long Range Plan to include Performance Based Planning.
-This took an unusual amount of time in Administration of the MPO and the varied tasks.
+Task 3 had a total budget of \$84,125.00 and expenditures of \$36,019.00.
+This means that only 42.82% of total funds were spent.
+This percentage is below the allowed range by 32.18%.
+We feel that Short Range Planning did not require the effort we originally thought due to fewer amendments and effort with no development of a new TIP.
+Performance Based Planning and Targets are in a monitoring point now.

-TASK 4:METROPOLITAN TRANSPORTATION PLAN
+TASK 4: METROPOLITAN TRANSPORTATION PLAN